richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 * An immutable flatfile-based data store ([Amazon S3] [s3])
 * JVM-based "big data" storage and querying tools ([Apache Hadoop] [hadoop] and [Hive] [hive]).

-In the rest of this page we explain our rationale for this architecture, map out the technical components and finally flag up the benefits and limitations of this architecture.
+In the rest of this page we explain our rationale for this architecture, map out the technical components and finally flag up the strengths and limitations of this architecture.

 # Rationale for architecture